remiguillette/BeaverTask/replit.md

 ## Features
 - ✅ **Samsung-Style Design**: Modern, minimalist black interface with landscape orientation
 - ✅ **Interactive Calendar**: Full month view with date selection and task display
+- ✅ **Task List View**: Dedicated view showing all tasks organized by category (Overdue, Upcoming, No Due Date, Completed)
-- ✅ **Task Management**: Create, complete, and delete tasks directly from the calendar
+- ✅ **Task Management**: Create, complete, and delete tasks directly from the calendar or task list
 - ✅ **Month Navigation**: Navigate between months with prev/next controls
 - ✅ **Date Selection**: Click any date to view and manage tasks for that day
 - ✅ **Event Indicators**: Visual dots show which dates have tasks